-Blisters are the bane of every hiker’s existence.
+Blisters on feet are the bane of every hiker’s existence.
 Though small in size and seemingly innocuous, an unattended hot spot can turn into an agonising blister that makes each step rife with pain – and hiking simply shouldn’t be like this.

 Invest in the right footwear